alinex/node-book/doc/develop/es-next.md

 2. Be converted into ES5 code by running `yarn build` (into `dist` folder)
 3. Everything in dist folder can be used without babel
 4. Before publishing to npm the `build` command is called automatically

+The babel polyfills are needed to use the async/await which will come with node 7.6.

 ## Coding Rules